Appointments

 What happens once I have submitted my appointment request?

-To support this change, from 7th April 2026 we are moving to a doctor-led triage system.
+To support this change, from 7th April 2026 we have moved to a doctor-led triage system.
 This means that requests for appointments will be initially reviewed by a GP before an appointment is allocated, to ensure you receive the care that is most appropriate to your needs, in a timeframe that matches the urgency of your issue.

-Once your appointment request has been entered into Footfall, whether by yourself or with support from a receptionist, a GP will review it promptly to assess the urgency and next steps.
-Depending on the circumstances, the GP may do any of the following:
+Once your appointment request has been entered into Footfall, a GP will review it promptly to assess the urgency and next steps.
+The GP may do any of the following:

 · allocate you an urgent (same-day) appointment